marcusschiesser/open-swarm/README.md

 ![Swarm Logo](assets/logo.png)

-# Swarm (experimental sample)
+# Open-Swarm (experimental sample)

-An ergonomic, lightweight multi-agent orchestration framework.
+An ergonomic, lightweight multi-agent orchestration framework based on OpenAI's [Swarm](https://github.com/openai/swarm).

+Instead of using OpenAI's API, it uses [Litellm](https://github.com/BerriAI/litellm) to support a wide variety of LLM providers.
+As a big advantage, this allows to run different models per agent using the `model` parameter.
+E.g. you can build a swarm that uses Claude 3.5 Sonnet for some agents and GPT-4o for others.

+Here's an example of a rap battle between Claude 3.5 Sonnet and GPT-4o: [rap_battle.py](examples/llms/rap_battle.py)

 > [!WARNING]
 > Swarm is currently an experimental sample framework intended to explore ergonomic interfaces for multi-agent systems.
 It is not intended to be used in production, and therefore has no official support.
 (This also means we will not be reviewing PRs or issues!)